Beyond Black-Box Interventions: Latent Probing for Faithful Retrieval-Augmented Generation: Experiment

-To further investigate the effect of the hyperparameter $\alpha$ introduced in the Conflict-Aware Fine-Tuning module, we conduct experiments with multiple values of $\alpha$ and analyze both the attention weights assigned to conflicting knowledge and the corresponding model performance.
-As shown in Figure~\ref{fig:atten}, increasing $\alpha$ consistently raises the model’s attention to conflicting knowledge, with the growth curve gradually flattening and stabilizing around 0.5.
+To further investigate the effect of the hyperparameter $\alpha$, we conduct experiments with multiple values of $\alpha$ and analyze both the attention weights assigned to conflicting knowledge and the corresponding model performance.
+As shown in Figure~\ref{fig:atten}, increasing $\alpha$ consistently raises the model’s attention, with the growth curve gradually flattening and stabilizing around 0.5.
 However, model performance does not follow the same trend.
 Instead, performance peaks when $\alpha$ is in the range of 0.1 to 0.3, after which it declines as $\alpha$ continues to increase.
 This observation indicates that higher attention to conflicting knowledge does not necessarily lead to better performance.
 While attending to conflicting knowledge is crucial, the model must also balance its focus on the question itself and other relevant contextual information.
-Excessive emphasis on conflicting knowledge can ultimately harm the model’s ability to generate accurate answers.